hjmangalam/parsyncfp/README.md

 ## Changes

+### 1.60
+- figured out why the suspend/unsuspends noted below weren't tracking correctly.
+Thanks to Ben Dullnig for his perseverance and Mikael Barfred for his code suggestions.
+Lots of cosmetic and interface tweaks.
+Added Bill Abbott's suggestion to allow explicit sizing to the --fromlist option.
+Added a warning if the number of chunkfiles exceed 2000 (hard-coded).
+Also caught a rare condition where the run ends with suspended jobs.
+Now it should continue until the suspended PIDs get unsuspended and complete.

 ### 1.58
 - added '--fromlist' to allow explicit lists of files to be pfp'ed.
 Suggested by Bill Abbott to support GPFS's mmapplypolicy to generate lists so that pfp can immediately start moving data instead of iterating thru miles of already-synced files.
 Thanks, Bill.

+### IMPORTANT NOTE (May 31, 2019)
+Thanks to the long-suffering efforts of Jeff Dullnig, I've discovered that when parsyncfp goes thru multiple suspend/unsuspend cycles, it fails to correctly rsync all the src files to the target.

+If the '--maxload' option is kept high enough to avoid any suspensions, it syncs correctly.

+If you're using parsyncfp now, please be aware that if forked rsyncs cycle thru suspend / unsuspends you will probably not end up with a correct target.
+I'll be working on this to determine if it can be fixed or if that 'feature' has to be removed.

 ### 1.57
 - added explicit GPL v3 licence